TomHuynhSG/RMIT-Slot-Machine-React-Native/README.md

 ## 📖 Description

-- This is a simple React Native slot machine game 🎰 designed in short 1-hour IT & Software Engineering workshops for RMIT SSET!
+- This is a simple React Native slot machine game 🎰 designed for short 1-hour IT & Software Engineering workshops of RMIT SSET!
 - Since this is a React Native app/game, so it can be deployed and run on Web, iOS and Android!

 <table>